Why Investors Are Eyeing Bio-Techne Corp (TECH): The Key Drivers

 - Momentum rank: 5/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and an exceptional GF Value rank, Bio-Techne Corp's slightly lower momentum rank does little to detract from its overall impressive GF Score of 92 out of 100, which signals the highest outperformance potential.
+With a high GF Value rank and impressive scores in Financial Strength and Profitability, but a slightly lower Momentum rank, GuruFocus assigned Bio-Techne Corp the GF Score of 93 out of 100, which signals the highest outperformance potential.

 Understanding Bio-Techne Corp Business